How to create credentials for Google APIs

 That's all.

-If you try to use the API key for non-selected APIs, the request will get bluntly rejected.
+If you now attempt to use the API key for non-selected APIs, the request will be rejected outright.

 Nice touch of security, right?